emg/Danish-Bible-OT-1871/README.md

 - Ulrik Sandborg-Petersen did the scanning, OCR, cleanup, and OSIS-ification.

-Send corrections and comments to ulrikp-at-emergence-dot-dk.
+Send corrections and comments to ulrikp-at-scripturesys-dot-com

 Or send Ulrik a pull request via Github.